How We Can Help You

 HDEC review will usually be required if:

-- samples are not anonymised for research
+- samples are not de-identified for research

 - there is a possibility of generating genetic incidental findings that may be of relevance to the donor or their families.

-Studies that do not require HDEC review but that involve staff and/or patients from the Auckland and Counties Manukau District Health Boards will need to be submitted to The Auckland Health Research Ethics Committee (AHREC).
+Studies that do not require HDEC review but do involve staff and/or patients from the Auckland and Counties Manukau District Health Boards will need to be submitted to The Auckland Health Research Ethics Committee (AHREC).

 For University of Auckland staff, details of the application process can be found at https://www.auckland.ac.nz/en/about/research/re-ethics/auckland-health-research-committee.html#1d6188eeb079e69f61d15f5bbe279ffe .